 Unsure if you can apply for undergraduate student finance?
 We look at the eligibility criteria, and who qualifies for home fees in the UK.

-This list is an overview of the common eligibility criteria for England, Wales, Scotland and Northern Ireland.
-For full details, please refer to the student finance body for the relevant nation or the UK Council for International Student Affairs (UKCISA).
+The following is an outline of the common eligibility criteria for England, Wales, Scotland and Northern Ireland.
+For full details, please refer to the relevant student finance body for your nation or, if you live overseas, to the UK Council for International Student Affairs (UKCISA).

-If you don't meet the general residence criteria, there are some exceptions where you may still be able to apply for student finance for the 2020–2021 academic year.
-These include:
+If you don't meet the general residence criteria above, there are some exceptions where you may still be able to apply for student finance.
+For example, if:

 - You or a close relative live in the UK and are recognised as a refugee, or have been granted humanitarian protection

 - You’re staying in the UK as a stateless person, having lived legally in the UK for three years before your course

 The transition period for Brexit ended on 31 December 2020.
 For courses starting after 1 August 2021, the policy for England is outlined below, with other UK nations expected to be broadly similar.
 Detailed guidance on student finance is normally issued by all nations in March or April, prior to the start of the next academic year.

 Courses starting on or before 31 July 2021